Kuznecov formulae for fractal measures: Sharpness and examples

-In this section, we discuss the sharpness of Theorem~\ref{thm:main}.
-We explain the necessity of the two structural hypotheses, namely $s$-Ahlfors regularity and the averaged $s$-density condition \eqref{eq:DD}, for obtaining the exponent $n-s$ and a genuine one-term asymptotic.
-We also show that the remainder $o(\lambda^{n-s})$ in \eqref{eq:Kuz-main} is essentially optimal at this level of generality: in general it cannot be improved uniformly to a power-saving error term over the class of measures under consideration.
+In this section, we discuss the sharpness of Theorem \ref{thm:main} and provide a few examples.
+We explain the necessity of the averaged $s$-density condition \eqref{eq:DD} for obtaining a genuine one-term asymptotic, and we show that the remainder $o(\lambda^{n-s})$ in \eqref{eq:Kuz-main} is essentially optimal at this level of generality.
+In particular, it cannot be improved uniformly to a power-saving error term, even over natural regular subclasses of measures.
+In the final part of this section we present an explicit self-similar fractal measure whose distance distribution $F(r)$ admits an averaged $s$-density constant, and hence satisfies \eqref{eq:DD}.